 About the Bahai Story Library

-The Bahai Story Library is a free, growing collection of true stories from the Bahá'í Faith — stories about Bahá'u'lláh, the Báb, 'Abdu'l-Bahá, Shoghi Effendi, the Hands of the Cause, and the believers who knew them.
-Every story shows its source clearly and is narrated aloud in a voice chosen to fit the source author.
+The Bahai Story Library is a free, growing collection of stories from the Bahá'í Faith — stories about Bahá'u'lláh, the Báb, 'Abdu'l-Bahá, Shoghi Effendi, the Hands of the Cause, and the believers who knew them.
+The library also gathers selected Prayers and Writings for the Nineteen-Day Feasts and the nine Bahá'í Holy Days.

-- Anything we can't trace to a verified source
+- Anything we can't trace to a published source

 - Stories about Covenant-breakers or related controversies